 What better places to watch World Cup action than at the street near our apartment, surrounded by soccer-crazed fans, with a beer in hand.
 It would be a mortal sin if I didn't do at least one real-life football street-watching.
 Hence, since Pauline was not ard, Jimmy and I decided to catch the big game between Brasil and France outdoor.

-As we passed by all the hair salons and supply stores on my way to the street, the shops were closed and I saw men and women gathered around television sets much in the way I suppose the people were when we first put a man on the moon.
-That was so sweet, to see all the full grown acting like kids obsessed with cartoons.
+As we passed by all the hair salons and supply stores on my way to the street, the shops were closed a

 The street was so crowded, there was a tentage with a big projector placed in the middle of the street, accompanied by Brazilian party music.
 People were dancing, chatting, drinking and eating.
 Wat a party!